A Finitary Adjoint Functor Theorem: Graduated categories

 \section{Graduated categories}

-In this section graduated locally finitely presentable categories are introduced.
+In this section graduated locally finitely presentable categories are introduced and examples are presented.
 In the subsequent section we prove that a finitary functor between graduated categories is a right adjoint iff it preserves countable limits.

-Recall that a codirected poset is a poset in which every finite subset has a lower bound.
-Limits of diagrams indexed by codirected posets are called codirected limits.

-\begin{definition} A category has {\em finitary codirected limits} if every codirected limit cone $\pi_i\colon L\to L_i\; (i\in I)$ has the following property: